Sovereign-Labs/sovereign-sdk/examples/demo-prover/README.md

 ## Prerequisites

-Running this example require at least 96GB of RAM for x86 CPU architecture.
+Running this example requires at least 96GB of RAM for x86 CPU architecture.

 ## Getting Started